Hemorrhoid Artery Embolization (HAE)

 - Preserves anal anatomy – Unlike surgery, it avoids damage to muscles or tissue

-- Quick recovery – Most return to daily activities in 24–48 hours
+- Quick recovery – Most return to daily activities in 24–48 hours with less pain than surgery

 - Reduced bleeding – Often noticeable within days